TuronLab/llm-bench/README.md

 To use `llm-bench`, start `backend`, which runs evaluations, and `frontend`, the browser dashboard for creating comparisons, tracking progress, and reviewing scores.

-Prerequisites: Docker Engine 24+ and Docker Compose v2.
-The default installation and quickstart are CPU-only; install the NVIDIA Container Toolkit only if you explicitly enable GPU-backed providers.

 ```bash
 docker compose up -d --build backend frontend
 docker compose run --build --rm cli experiment run experiments/examples/quickstart.yaml